Bryan Reynolds Player Props: Pirates vs. Mets

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.471) thanks to 27 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .470, fueled by 27 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 37th in batting average, 63rd in on-base percentage, and 50th in slugging.
+- Among qualifying batters in MLB action, he ranks 37th in batting average, 56th in on-base percentage, and 48th in slugging.

+- Reynolds will look to extend his four-game hitting streak.
+He's batting .235 over the course of his last outings.

-- Reynolds has picked up a hit in 74.6% of his 59 games this year, with more than one hit in 23.7% of those games.
+- Reynolds has picked up a hit in 75.0% of his 60 games this season, with at least two hits in 23.3% of those games.

-- Reynolds has an RBI in 22 of 59 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in four contests.
+- Reynolds has driven home a run in 22 games this year (36.7%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.